eastbanctech/dob-docs/docs/dp-detailed-assignment.md

 <section id="field-descriptions" markdown="1">

-## Field Descriptions

-Clicking on the arrow icon will allow the user to navigate to the Assignment Details page
+1. Clicking on the arrow icon will allow the user to navigate to the Assignment Details page

 ![A8 -screenshot](../images/dispatch-portal/dp-detailed-assignment/field-descriptions.png)

-Assignment Details page will display the following information: Inspection Number, Inspection Status, Inspection Type, Inspection Date/Time, Inspection Address, Inspector Name, Department, Inspction cluster, Created On, Created By, Inspection Contact Name, Email and Cancel Assignment and Request Reschedule Assignment buttons
+* Assignment Details page will display the following information: Inspection Number, Inspection Status, Inspection Type, Inspection Date/Time, Inspection Address, Inspector Name, Department, Inspction cluster, Created On, Created By, Inspection Contact Name, Email and Cancel Assignment and Request Reschedule Assignment buttons

 ![A9 -screenshot](../images/dispatch-portal/dp-detailed-assignment/field-descriptions1.png)